Varicose Vein Ultrasound Testing

 Austin Vein Specialists offers daily vein ultrasound screening of the legs through its state-of-the-art imaging department.
 Our facility is not only a modern vein treatment center, but it is also a vascular imaging department that specializes in ultrasound of leg veins.
 Our diagnostic ultrasound equipment allows for a safe and comfortable method to assess your leg circulation.
 Since our facility focuses exclusively on circulation conditions, performing multiple leg vascular imaging studies on a daily basis, our ultrasound technicians have extensive experience.
 This makes our center the best qualified to evaluate your leg veins.

 The best way to understand the concept of varicose vein disease of the legs is to imagine that your leg veins are a forest of trees.
 All of the trees in the forest start out young and healthy, as saplings.
-But as some of the trees age, they begins to acquire a disease that initially enters through the roots and then spreads into the trunk.
+But as some of the age of the tree, they begin to acquire a disease that initially enters through the roots and then spreads into the trunk.
 Eventually, the disease begins to affect the branches. and those branches in turn begin to look dark and wilted.

 Due to advances in medical technology, these deeper vein problems have become much easier to address.
 Typically, the condition can often be cured.
-The deeper “trunk” veins are often successfully treated with radiofrquency energy or laser energy.
-These treatment are performed under ultrasound guidance through an IV and do not require any incisions.
+The deeper “trunk” veins are often successfully treated with radiofrequency energy or laser energy.
+This treatment is performed under ultrasound guidance through an IV and does not require any incisions.
 These therapies are safely done in our vein center on a daily basis with exceptional results.

 If you are interested in speaking with one of our vein specialists about having a screening vein ultrasound performed to assess your vein disease, please call our vein center.
 We are open weekdays from 8 am to 5 pm and our phone number is (512) 339-9100.
 After hours, you can email us through our “Contact Box” on the right of the page.